Noryea/manhunt-fabric/README.md

 A Minecraft Manhunt Mod For Fabric Server.

 # Features
-Multiple runners tracking.
+Supports multiple runners.

-Cross-dimension tracking.
+Cross-dimensions tracking.
 (When the tracked runner get into the nether, tracker points to his/her portal.)

 Works in custom dimension.